IBM/cloud-i-blog/README.md

 https://docs.ansible.com/ansible/latest/user_guide/playbooks.html <br>
 In the Ansible for IBM i GitHub repository, there are several playbook samples provided in the link here: <br>
 https://github.com/IBM/ansible-for-i/tree/master/examples/ibmi/playbooks <br>
 In the repository, there are IBM i module test cases in the format of playbooks as well.
-You could refer to them as more examples as well.
+You could refer to them as extended examples.

-4. Run IBM i modules and playbooks with Ansible Tower.
+4.Run IBM i modules and playbooks with Ansible Tower.
-In the Ansible for IBM i repository, there is a sample playbook ibmi_try_tower_structure.yml in the root directory that you could use in your Ansible Tower template.
+In the Ansible for IBM i repository, there is a sample playbook ibmi_try_tower_structure.yml in the root directory that you could use in your Ansible Tower template for testing purpose.
 The repository structure supports creating Ansible Tower project.
 Here are some key steps showing you where to config the GitHub repository to load the modules and playbooks.

 The assumption here is that the inventory and credential are all configured already.
 When creating a new project, you could specify the SCM TYPE as Git and fill the Ansible for IBM i GitHub repository link in SCM URL field. ‘master’ branch is used in this example. <br>
 ![Create IBM i Sample Project in Ansible Tower](resources/pic/misc/ansible-automation-tower-1.png)